 http://www.cdc.gov/vaccines/schedules/index.html.
 Updated January 29, 2013.
 Accessed June 5, 2013.

 Tdap vaccine: What you need to know.
 Centers for Disease Control and Prevention website.
 Available at:

 http://www.cdc.gov/vaccines/hcp/vis/vis-statements/tdap.html.
 Updated May 9, 2013.
 Accessed June 5, 2013.

 10/30/2009 DynaMed's Systematic Literature Surveillance

-https://dynamed.ebscohost.com/about/about-us: Prymula R, Siegrist C, Chlibek R, et al. Effect of prophylactic paracetamol administration at time of vaccination on febrile reactions and antibody responses in children: two open-label, randomised controlled trials.
+http://www.ebscohost.com/dynamed: Prymula R, Siegrist C, et al. Effect of prophylactic paracetamol administration at time of vaccination on febrile reactions and antibody responses in children: Two open-label, randomised controlled trials.

 11/4/2011 DynaMed's Systematic Literature Surveillance

 http://www.ebscohost.com/dynamed: Centers for Disease Control and Prevention (CDC).
 Updated recommendations for use of tetanus toxoid, reduced diphtheria toxoid and acellular pertussis vaccine (Tdap) in pregnant women and persons who have or anticipate having close contact with an infant aged <12 months—Advisory Committee on Immunization Practices (ACIP), 2011.

 MMWR Morb Mortal Wkly Rep.

 Last reviewed December 2014 by David L. Horn, MD, FACP